-DO NOT assume that just because an attorney is a former JAG (military lawyer, judge advocate general), that he or she knows about divorce law, let alone military divorce.
-They may NOT know the particular family law in Virginia, where you will be obtaining a divorce.
+DO NOT assume that just because an attorney is a former JAG (military lawyer, judge advocate general), that he or she is familiar with divorce law, let alone military divorce.
+Be sure they are knowledgeable in family law in Virginia, where you will be obtaining a divorce.